SAP-samples/cloud-sf-extension-cap-sample/mission/trust-setup/README.md

    * Click on "Add another Service Provider ACS"
-   * In the "Assertion Consumer Service" field enter the Location URL from the SAP Cloud Platform metadata.xml
+   * In the "Assertion Consumer Service" field enter the Location URL with the HTTP-POST binding from the SAP Cloud Platform metadata.xml

       ![Setup Trust](./images/trust-4.png)